doka/ckedit/README.txt

 ---------------
 There are two options to use CKEdit:

-1. Install a full Drupal distribution: you can have a complett Drupal installation with ckedit install profile, and having all necessary modules and 3rd party libraries installed and configured.
+1. Install a full Drupal distribution: you can have a complet Drupal installation with ckedit install profile, and all necessary modules and 3rd party libraries installed and configured.
 CKEdit provides a `distro.make` file for building this distribution by drush: